d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Training Data Preparation

-Before introducing the model, let us assume we will use a neural network to train a language model.
+Before introducing the model, let's assume we will use a neural network to train a language model.
 Now the question is how to read minibatches of examples and labels at random.
 Since sequence data is by its very nature sequential, we need to address the issue of processing it.
 We did so in a rather ad-hoc manner when we introduced in :numref:`sec_sequence`.
-Let us formalize this a bit.
+Let's formalize this a bit.

 In :numref:`fig_timemachine_5gram`, we visualized several possible ways to obtain 5-grams in a sentence, here a token is a character.
 Note that we have quite some freedom since we could pick an arbitrary offset.